andrewbrown31/WxSysLib/docs/contributing.rst

 All functions and recipes that are added into WxSysLib should be documented in the WxSysLib readthedocs documentation.

 - Python utility functions are documented in the readthedocs by their docstrings.
-These are automatically pulled in.
-Ensure your functions have been added to the readthedocs after submission
+The docstrings are automatically added to readthedocs by module.
+Contributors should ensure that function docstrings are complete and their modules have been added to the readthedocs.

 - Recipes are documented in the readthedocs as a list of available recipes.
 Recipes documentation should contained the filename of the recipe, its name and a brief description of what it does.
 This is added to the docs/recipes/index.rst file.